Why should I study this course?

 How will I be taught?

-You will have coursework and independent research to complete during your study time.
 A wide variety of techniques will be used.
 You will be taught through a mixture of group activities, discussions, class lectures and practical activities.

 This course is for you if...